SayedBaladoh/Leader-Election-in-Distributed-Systems-using-Redis-ZooKeeper-Spring-Cloud-Kubernetes/leader-election-in-distributed-system-zookeeper/README.md

 mvn clean package
 ```

-Run **multi instance** of the application locally with different port,
+Start **multi instance** of the application locally with different port,
 in different terminals run:

 ```shell